You can’t help someone who doesn’t want to be helped? True or false?

 Addiction is not a solitary issue

-When friends and family see this, they give into that outer emotion and let themselves be pushed away, when most people with addiction do not want to be alone.
+When friends and family see this, they give in to that outer emotion and let themselves be pushed away, when most people struggling do not want to be alone.

-Deep down they want to have someone there for them, they want to know they are still loved but they just do not know how to express that or are not always coherent enough to show it.
+Deep down, they want to have someone there for them; they want to know they are still loved.
+They just do not know how to express that, or are not always coherent enough to show it.

 The difference in coping is that people with addiction can “escape” while friends and family cannot.
-They cut them off as a coping mechanism for themselves because it is easier not to deal with the pain.
+They cut themselves off as a coping mechanism because it is easier not to deal with the pain.

 What they do not know is that pushing them away only makes it worse, leading them down a path of darkness.